-The Caribbean coast is divided into two main areas: Caribbean North aka Tortuguero and Caribbean South aka Puerto Viejo.
+The entire Caribbean coast is in the province of Limon and is divided into two main areas: Caribbean North aka Tortuguero and Caribbean South aka Puerto Viejo de Talamanca.

 Tortuguero, nicknamed “Little Amazon” is a tiny boat/plane access only rural town.
-It’s famous for Tortuguero National Park, canals and turtle nestings.
-It’s fairly remote and takes a day to get there but many people visit to experience an untouched pristine jungle.
+It’s famous for Tortuguero National Park, rainforest covered sandbar canals and green turtle nestings.
+It’s fairly remote but many people visit to experience an untouched pristine jungle.
 You can read this post on how to get to Tortuguero.
 Most people spend 1-3 nights in Tortuguero.

-Puerto Viejo is the main tourist town in the South Caribbean, surrounded by gorgeous beaches and plenty of nature.
-Although the area is touristic, it is not very developed and maintains a raw charm that people love.
+Puerto Viejo is the main tourist town in the South Caribbean, surrounded by gorgeous beaches and nature.
+Although the area is touristic, the town is small and maintains a raw charm that people love.
 You can drive, shuttle or take the bus to Puerto Viejo.
 Driving is around 5 hours, bus is around 6.5 and shuttle is around 5-6 hours.

 The Pacific side is divided up into several sections: North Guanacaste, South Guanacaste, Nicoya Peninsula, Central Pacific, South Pacific and the Osa Peninsula.
 Guanacaste is the main province on the Pacific coast and the Nicoya Peninsula is in the Puntarenas province.

 Northern Guanacaste is mostly the Gulf of Papagayo and Salinas Bay.
 This area has a many stunning beaches and is well known for good fishing, snorkeling, surfing and scuba diving.
-Gulf of Papagayo is 25 minutes drive from Liberia International Airport.
+This is where the most amount of high end resorts are in Costa Rica.
+Gulf of Papagayo is 25 minutes driving from Liberia International Airport.

 Southern Guanacaste goes from the Tamarindo area down to Samara and Nosara.
 This area has excellent surfing, fishing, surfing and scuba diving.
-Tamarindo/Conchal is a 1 hour drive from Liberia International Airport, Samara and Nosara is 2.
+Tamarindo is a 1 hour drive from Liberia International Airport, Samara and Nosara is 2, 2.5.

 The Nicoya Peninsula consists of the Santa Teresa, Mal Pais, Montezuma, Paquera and Tambor.
 These are more remote.
 This is about a 4 hour drive from Liberia International Airport and 4-5 hour drive or drive/ferry from San Jose International Airport.

 The Osa Peninsula is the biologically diverse place in Costa Rica as it’s home to Corcovado National Park.
-It’s fairly remote and not for everyone, so I won’t touch on this area too much.
+It’s fairly remote and not for everyone as it takes a bit more planning to visit.
 To Puerto Jimenez, the main town in the Osa Peninsula, it is about an 8 hour drive or 1 hour plane ride from San Jose.
 If you’re interested in visiting this area, you can read our Osa Peninsula guide to get started.

 In this map below, you will see the major tourist destinations for the Pacific and Caribbean coasts.
 I also included the Liberia and San Jose Airports so you can see where they are in relation to the airport.